ckauhaus/ckauhaus.github.io/_posts/2017-11-03-dos-and-donts-of-nix-overlays.md

 * **self** is the result of the fix point calculation.
 Use it to access packages which could be modified somewhere else in the overlay stack.
 * **super** one overlay down in the stack (and base nixpkgs for the first overlay).
-Use it to access the packages you want to customize and for library functions.
+Use it to access the package recipes you want to customize, and for library functions.

 ## Good examples